 The Early Years

-The Emmanuel Baptist Church was organized in 1887 by Reverend
+The Emmanuel Baptist Church was organized in 1887 by Reverend.

 Jesse A. Taylor, Georgiane Harrison, Geneva Taylor, and five others.
 Until a permanent structure could be built on the present site, the members worshipped within various homes.
 In 1893, a brick building was erected.
 Reverend Taylor remained in leadership until he died in 1922.
 From that time until 1930, three men served as interim pastors: Reverend Willis Coleman, Reverend J.S.
 Miller, and Reverend Emmitt Starks.
 In 1931, Reverend Claggett W. Ward was called as the pastor of Emmanuel.
 Under his leadership, various congregational organizations and choirs were developed.
-In the 1940s, a program was started to procure surrounding property to accommodate growth and to foster a vision of ministry.
+In the 1940s, a program was initiated to acquire surrounding property to accommodate growth and foster a vision for ministry.
 In September 1959, groundbreaking services were held.
 The Mortgage Retirement service was held on August 6, 1972.
 Through his efforts, Emmanuel joined the Allen A.M.E.
-Church and the Young's Memorial Church of Christ Holiness in holding the first joint Thanksgiving service, which continues to the present.
+Church and the Young’s Memorial Church of Christ Holiness in having the first joint Thanksgiving service, which continues to the present.
 Reverend Ward entered into eternal rest on March 26, 1974.

 Continuing The Vision